 Thomas Hiltachk is managing partner at Bell, McAndrews & Hiltachk, LLP.
 He has practiced political and election law exclusively since 1988.
 Prior to that, he was an attorney with a general civil litigation firm in Sacramento.
 He has served as legal counsel and treasurer to statewide and local ballot measure committees, political action committees, trade associations and candidates.
 He has represented state ballot measure committees on a variety of issues, including tax policy, the environment, education, civil and criminal justice reform and gaming.
 He has served as legal counsel to Governor Arnold Schwarzenegger.

-Hiltachk is a graduate of California State University, Sacramento and the University of the Pacific, McGeorge School of Law.
+Hiltachk is a graduate of California State University, Sacramento and the McGeorge School of Law, University of the Pacific.
 His academic achievements include membership in The Order of the Coif and Law Review editor and author.
 He served as President of the California Political Attorneys Association, 2004-2005, and serves on the Board of the American Association of Political Consultants.

 Thomas W. Hiltachk, '87, has held a lifelong interest in politics and government.
 Law, he figured, would be the best way to learn about those areas, to be his own boss and to choose the issues and clients he cares about most.
 It also fit with his self-described personality as a problem-solver.

 Hiltachk is managing partner at the Sacramento-based firm, Bell, McAndrews & Hiltachk LLP, known for being the state Republican Party's law firm.